richardhenyash/balloon-pop-maths/TESTING.md

 See [JShint Display Event Handler Library Validation Report](./assets/testing/validation/javascript-validation-report-events.txt).

 * The [JavaScript Game Logic Function Library](./assets/js/game-logic.js) initially reported 3 unused variables.
-These unused variables are all related to function names which are defined in the [JavaScript Game Logic Function Library](./assets/js/game-logic.js) and called in other library files.
+These unused variables are all related to function names which are defined in the [JavaScript Game Logic Function Library](./assets/js/game-logic.js) and are called in other library files.
 One warning was generated for a missing semicolon - this was added, the code was then re-validated with the Report options disabled for "Unused Variables", and now passes without errors or warnings.
 See [JShint Game Logic Validation Report](./assets/testing/validation/javascript-validation-report-game-logic.txt).